What Is an ROE? Record of Employment Explained

 There are five types of paper ROEs.
 Each ROE type is given a serial number that begins with the following letters:

-• A – English or French (These types of paper ROEs have already been distributed and cannot be ordered anymore.
+• A – English or French ROE (These types of paper ROEs have already been distributed and cannot be ordered anymore.
 However, they are still valid.)

-• E – English
+• E – English ROE

-• K – French
+• K – French ROE

 • Z – ROE for fishers

-What is an interruption of earnings?
+What Is an Interruption of Earnings?

 An interruption of earnings can take place when:

-• The employee has had or is expected to have at least seven continuous calendar days of no work or insurable earnings from the company.
+• The employee has had or is expected to have at least seven consecutive calendar days of no work or insurable earnings from the company.
 Named the 7-day rule, it does not apply to real estate agents, commissioned salespeople, or workers with a non-standard work schedule.

-• An employee's salary falls below sixty percent of their weekly earnings due to injury, pregnancy, or illnesses.
+• An employee's salary falls below sixty percent of their weekly earnings due to injury, pregnancy, or illness.
 It also applies to parents who need to care for a newborn or an adopted child and those who care for or support a terminally ill family member.

 • An employee quits the job.